ForwarderFactory/wii-banner-renderer/README.md

 someone wishes to implement support for it, which seems unlikely considering it doesn't even support OpenGL anymore... sigh.

-For Mac users, and everyone else, really, we plan to set up a website that can handle the work this program does automatically.
+For Mac users, and everyone else, really, please check out the [web version](https://forwarderfactory.com/banner-renderer/).

 ## Usage